 And X-23 by virtue of being his clone (she has two in each arm and one in each foot).
 And Daken by virtue of being his son (he has three on each arm, but one of them juts out through the front of his wrist).

 In The Other,Spider-Man's body underwent a funky metamorphosis which primarily manifested in the ability to pop out "stingers" from his forearms.
-Because... y'know... he wasn't special enough.
+Because... y'know... he wasn't special enough, and giving him a pair of Wolverine-ripoff blades totally made him more unique.
 Fortunately, virtually everybody in existence has chosen to forget this little development since then.

 In the opening of the Hellboy feature movie that takes place in WWII, Kroenen first empties his sidearm on the Allied soldiers before he has arm blades pop out his sleeves, and begins to slice and dice the unfortunate GI's.
 Near the end, he retracts the blades back into his sleeves when forced to perform a different action.